Safety Tips To Help Keep Your Dog Safe During the Holidays

-Many people like to include their dogs during their holiday festivities…and although this is a fun idea, there are many things that could prove hazardous to your “best friend” if you’re not aware of them.
+Many people like to include their dogs during their holiday festivities…and although this is a fun idea, there are many things that could prove dangerous to your “best friend” if you’re not aware of them.

 Be aware of the extra decorations and treats that are everywhere during the holiday season.
 Things that are fine and safe for you, aren’t necessarily fine and safe for your dog.

 One dog we know of was able to get the family’s advent calendar down and ripped it apart, eating all the candy inside, destroying all of the other little treasures…luckily none of them were poisonous to him (this time).
 A good holiday for your dog is a safe holiday!

-Another dog we know, really upset the kids in the family when, because they had left it within his reach, he ate their pride and joy, the gingerbread house they had just created.
+Another dog we know, really upset the kids in the family when, when, because they had left it within his reach, Fido ate their pride and joy, the gingerbread house they had just created.

 Are these stories the dog’s fault?
-Of course not…they were just enjoying a sudden “opportunity”.
-Sometimes it’s a challenge, but when you have a dog, or other pets in your home, it’s important to remember to keep those “opportunities” totally out of reach.
+Of course not…they were just enjoying an unexpected “opportunity”.
+It can be a challenge, but when you have a dog, or other pets in your home, it’s important to remember to keep those “opportunities” totally out of reach.

 Keeping your furry friends safe:

 - While protecting your Christmas tree from your dog (or your cat), you need to also protect your dog from your tree.

 - Make sure the tree is secure and won’t fall or get knocked over.

 - The water in your tree, though it may be inviting to your dog, isn’t good for them to drink, it may contain fertilizers and bacteria, so somehow make it inaccessible to Fido.

 - Keep electrical cords tucked away to prevent electric shock.

-- A favorite on Christmas trees is tinsel, but if your pup eats it, it could get stuck in his throat or even in the digestive tract.
+- A favorite on Christmas trees is tinsel, but if your pup eats it, it could get stuck in his throat or even in his digestive tract.